aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/using-truetype-fonts/specifying-truetype-fonts-location/_index.md

 The following example demonstrates how to set the folder or source, which Aspose.Words will subsequently use to look for TrueType fonts during rendering or embedding of fonts:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetTrueTypeFontsFolder.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetTrueTypeFontsFolder.py" >}}

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Rendering.docx).

 An extra Boolean parameter controls whether fonts are scanned recursively through all folders, hence scanning all child folders of a specified folder.
 The following example demonstrates how to set Aspose.Words to look in multiple folders for TrueType fonts when rendering or embedding fonts:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetFontsFoldersMultipleFolders.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-SetFontsFoldersMultipleFolders.py" >}}

 {{% alert color="primary" %}}